ENME480/enme480.github.io/docs/labs/week-06.md

 ![offset](../assets/fk/zeropoint.png)

 A top down view of the offset for the corner point.
+The thickness of the base plate is `z=10mm`.

 ![tool](../assets/fk/tool.png)